-Docket Number: HUD-2016-0063 Establishing a More Effective Fair Market Rent System; Using Small Area Fair Market Rents in Housing Choice Voucher Program Instead of the Current 50th Percentile FMRs Comments of Community Service Society, The Legal Aid Society and the New York Housing Conference endorsed by 47 organizations listed on page 14.
+Docket Number: HUD-2016-0063 Establishing a More Effective Fair Market Rent System; Using Small Area Fair Market Rents in Housing Choice Voucher Program Instead of the Current 50th Percentile FMRs

 These comments have been prepared by Community Service Society, Legal Aid and the New York Housing Conference and they are endorsed by the organizations listed below.
 Collectively, we thank the United States Department of Housing and Urban Development (HUD) for the opportunity to comment on the proposed rule to use Small Area Fair Market Rents (SAFMR) for the Housing Choice Voucher program.
 HUD's stated purpose in the proposed Rule is to provide voucher holders with a more effective means to move into areas of higher opportunity and lower poverty areas.
 We commend HUD for taking steps to improve the Housing Choice Voucher program by seeking to achieve improved mobility for families and to deconcentrate poverty in low-income communities.
 We support HUD's goals of deconcentrating poverty and promoting greater mobility.
 We strongly believe that tenants who want to move into areas of higher opportunity should be given enhanced tools to do so.
 However, without a significant budget increase, we have some serious concerns that the rule as currently proposed will result in unfavorable outcomes for the Section 8 voucher holders in low-vacancy metropolitan areas like New York City and may not achieve the mobility objectives of the proposed rule.
 HUD's proposed rule as currently conceived would lead to 55,000 New York City voucher holders households to face rents that are higher than the maximum payment standard for their zip code.
-After providing background on the New York housing market and examining HUD methodology for criteria, we outline concerns and make recommendations to improve this proposal Landscape of rental housing in NYC New York City is a city of renters where approximately two-thirds of all New Yorkers rent their homes.
-About one million or about half of all rental apartments are covered under New York's rent stabilization system.2 As part of the rent stabilization system, New York, through the United States Census Bureau, completes a tri-annual survey of New York City's housing market.
-In the most recent report, the Housing and Vacancy Survey of 2014, determined New York City's vacancy rate was 3.45%, 3 by surveying rents and incomes from three months in 2014.
-Apartments are even harder to come by at the lower end of the market -- for units with rents of less than \$800 the vacancy rate is just 1.8%, while the rate for units asking above \$2,500 is 7.32%.
+After providing background on the New York housing market and examining HUD methodology for criteria, we outline concerns and make recommendations to improve this proposal

+Background - Landscape of rental housing in NYC

+New York City is a city of renters where approximately two-thirds of all New Yorkers rent their homes.1 About one million or about half of all rental apartments are covered under New York's rent stabilization system.2 As part of the rent stabilization system, New York, through the United States Census Bureau, completes a tri-annual survey of New York City's housing market.
+In the most recent report, the Housing and Vacancy Survey of 2014, determined New York City's vacancy rate was $3.45\%^3$, by surveying rents and incomes from three months in 2014.
+Apartments are even harder to come by at the lower end of the market- for units with rents of less than \$800 the vacancy rate is just 1.8%, while the rate for units asking above \$2,500 is 7.32%.

 In addition to an extremely low-vacancy rate, New York renters also suffer from high rent burdens.
-Over 50 percent of renter households pay more than 30% of their income towards their rent and almost 30% of renter households pay more than 50% of their income toward their 1 Elyzabeth Gaumer, Dr. Sheree West, City of New York Department of Housing Preservation and Development, New York City Housing and Vacancy Survey (HVS), 1.
-2 Id. at 2 3 Id. at 3.
+Over 50 percent of renter households pay more than 30% of their income towards their rent and almost 30% of renter households pay more than 50% of their income toward their rent.4 New Yorkers find their rent growing faster than their incomes and for households with

+1 Elyzabeth Gaumer, Dr. Sheree West, City of New York Department of Housing Preservation and Development, New York City Housing and Vacancy Survey (HVS), 1.